-I’ve read several articles recently about how most of us have a Smartphone addiction.
+I’ve read several articles recently about how hard it is to break your Smartphone addiction.
 Not to worry, it’s not your fault.
 The apps on the phones are programming you to:

 Take a look at some of these recent headlines:

 - Defining Your Day By What Pops Up On the Screen

 - When Smartphones Become a Teens Drug of Choice

 When I started looking into this, I got a little freaked out.
 Technology companies really are trying to get us to interact more with their apps.
 They really are enabling our smartphone addiction.
 The more we interact with various applications, the more advertisements we’ll see, and that is the whole point.
 As Ramsey Brown, founder of Dopamine Labs says: